tometoproject/tometo/README.md

 cargo install diesel_cli --no-default-features --features postgres
 ```

-You'll also want to install `aeneas`, which parses text for us:
+You'll also want to install `aeneas`, which parses text for us (this needs
+ffmpeg and espeak installed and available):

 ```
 pip3 install numpy aeneas